dxlabskku/CRxK-6/README.md

 ## 🎯 Overview

-SSCED introduces a novel benchmark dataset consisting of crime event-based surveillance images with well-informed annotations.
+CRxK is a novel benchmark dataset consisting of crime event-based surveillance images with well-informed annotations.
 The system implements a two-stage classification pipeline that first detects whether criminal activity is occurring, then classifies the specific type of crime.

 ### Key Features